PHACDataHub/data-mesh-ref-impl/usvdm/kafka_streams/README.md

 - It is *impossible to reverse-engineer* the record from the generated the hash.
 - It is *impossible to guess* the record by trying records with partially different content.

-To have more information how these hash codes can be generated, visit [Online Toools](https://emn178.github.io/online-tools/crc32.html) for the `CRC32` hash.
-Other hash algorithms are also available. `SHA512` can be a good choice for personal info hash.
-Here are records and their the generated hash codes by the `CRC32` tool, try it out.
+To have more information how these hash codes can be generated, visit [Online Tools](https://emn178.github.io/online-tools/crc32.html) for the `CRC32` hash.
+Other hash algorithms are also available, for example `SHA512` can be a good hash for sensitive info.
+Here are records and their the generated hash codes by the `CRC32` tool.

 |                            personal record                           | hash (CRC32) |
 |:--------------------------------------------------------------------:|:------------:|